 Shareholder loans are used to reduce the taxes paid because interest on the shareholder loan is tax-deductible.
 Also, in countries where dividends payout is restricted by retained earnings, shareholder loans are used to release the trapped cash on the balance sheet.

 In the United States, you also have another source of equity, which is called tax equity.
-We will introduce the tax equity financing later on in the course when we discuss renewable projects in the United States.
+We will introduce the tax equity financing in another article where we will discuss renewable projects fudning in the United States.

-In renewable energy projects based on the PPA, debt is usually drawn on a pro-rata basis with equity investments, and this is the approach we will take in this course.
+In renewable energy projects based on the PPA, debt is usually drawn on a pro-rata basis with equity investments.

 While, in riskier projects such as projects in the mining industry, equity investment is made first, before debt drawdowns.

 In this article, we learnt about the construction funding in project finance.
 To learn about financial modelling for project finance please enroll in our courses.